3 Fixes to You Are Already Syncing A Personal OneDrive Error

 Step 4: After that, restart OneDrive and follow the on-screen instructions to finish the setup of OneDrive and check if the problem persists.

-Step 1: Type/paste credentials in start search box, and select Credentials Manager.
+Step 1: Type/paste credentials in the start search box, and select Credentials Manager.

 Onedrive Credentials Manager